 The city's Planning Commission recently made a determination consistent with our Committee's recommendation.
 It concludled that the dog day care and boarding facility is similar to other uses within T3 zoning, allowing the continued operation of St. Paws as long as it maintains an indoor pet relief area (which it has) and promtly disposes of any waste occurring outside of the building during dog walking.

-A new business is slated to open at 181 Snelling Avenue, just north of Selby (in the location of the former Cupcake).
-Called The Naughty Greek, it will be a greek-inspired restaurant.
-The restaurant owner has applied for a beer and wine license, and the Committee recently made a recommendation to approve the license.
-Any member of the public can express support or opposition to this license application by emailing LH-Licensing@ci.stpaul.mn.us before Friday, October 14 at 4:30 p.m.
+A new business has opened at 181 Snelling Avenue, just north of Selby (in the location of the former Cupcake).
+Called The Naughty Greek, it is a greek-inspired restaurant.
+The restaurant owner applied for a beer and wine license, and the Committee recently made a recommendation to approve the license.

 Trustees of the residence at 36 North Mississippi River Boulevard have applied to split the lot to create a second parcel, likely to construct a second single family home there.
 In the image to the left, the current parcel is highlighted.
 The vacant portion of the parcel is on the east side, and is currently lawn space.